This Day In Writing History

 "The most essential gift for a good writer is a built-in, shock-proof shit detector.
 This is the writer's radar, and all great writers have had it." - Ernest Hemingway

-Today's video is a biographical presentation about the life of Ernest Hemingway.
+Today's video is a biographical presentation about Ernest Hemingway.
 Enjoy!